On April 11, 2013, I lost my twenty-three-year-old, brilliant

 great understatement, but another thing was the absolute shock

 as we thought she was one of the happiest people on this earth.

 In this discussion paper, four individuals from surgery, nursing, medical training, and the clergy offer personal reflections on what led Kaitlyn, a young medical student, to take her own life in April 2013.
 Kaitlyn’s suicide letter and the effects on her family have been assembled by Dr. Pamela Wible in Physician Suicide Letters—Answered (2016) and is reprinted with permission.
 Excerpts of those letters appear throughout this paper.

-Every year an estimated 400 U.S. physicians take their lives.
-Numerous global studies involving every medical and surgical specialty indicate that approximately 1 in 3 physicians is experiencing burnout at any given time.
+Every year an estimated 400 U.S. physicians take their lives (Andrew and Brenner, 2015).
+Numerous global studies involving every medical and surgical specialty indicate that approximately 1 in 3 physicians is experiencing burnout at any given time (Shanafelt et al, 2009).
 Medical students appear to be at an equal or higher risk of burnout, depression, substance abuse, and suicide.
 Because of the perceived and real risks associated with seeking help for such problems, many students, trainees, and doctors, and health care organizations fail to recognize, report, discuss, or pursue treatment for these conditions.
 The purpose of this paper is to shine a spotlight on this culture of silence, to understand the scope and complexity of the underlying issues, and to drive changes to deliver individual, organizational, and societal interventions that preserve and promote the physical and emotional health of care givers.